ibm-cloud-docs/sap/sap-terraform-automate-hana-db-backup-cos-proc.md

     ```

 3. Specify your VPC.
 Modify the input.auto.tfvars file to specify the information for the existing VPC and component names.
 For descriptions of the variables, see the [readme](https://github.com/IBM-Cloud/sap-hana-backup-cos/blob/main/README.md) file.
-    The VSI OS images that are validated for this solution for HANA db backup to iCOS are:
+    The VSI OS images that are validated for this solution for HANA db backup to Cloud Object Storage are:
     *	SUSE Linux Enterprise Server 15 SP 4 for SAP
     *	SUSE Linux Enterprise Server 15 SP 3 for SAP,
     *	Red Hat Enterprise Linux 8.6 for SAP or